geneontology/noctua/LANDING.md

 ...to the general public face of Noctua. _Current development is very rapid, so some of these docs may be out of date._

-Noctua is a web-based tool for collaborative editing of *models* of biological processes.

 ![Noctua screenshot](https://geneontology.github.io/noctua/images/screenshot.png)

 ## Quickstart